-Special Education, LI, and Hispanic students; all students.
+Special Education, LI, and Hispanic students; ATSI subgroup - African American students. all students.

-Increase student attendance by reducing suspensions through iLOSS (in Lieu of Suspension Service) and Restorative Practices.
+Increase student attendance by reducing suspensions through i-LOSS (in Lieu of Suspension Service) and Restorative Practices.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.